🕒 22 min read · 📝 4389 words

 Many prophets and God’s people have been killed for refusing to blaspheme.

-This chapter portrays someone attempting to become a Christian but falling back, influencing unbelievers, and those who have drifted from their faith, Unsealed (Rev 9:4).
+This chapter portrays someone attempting to become a Christian but falling back, influencing unbelievers, and those who have drifted from their faith, Unsealed/backslidden, not cooperating with the Holy Spirit (Rev 9:4).

-Right standing with God is considered “Spiritually dead” by those advocating blasphemy.
+Believers who are in Right standing (righteous) with God are considered “Spiritually dead” by those advocating blasphemy.

 This mirrors the prophets’ physical deaths (Matthew 23:25).